borgar90/borgar90/README.md

 <--

 - 💬 Ask me about web development
-- 📫 How to reach me: borgar@borgar-stensrud.no
+- 📫 How to reach me: borga90@gmail.com
 - ⚡ Fun fact: I made my first website.
-18 years ago.
+19 years ago.
 I have lost the files by now.
 - 📚 Working on my own projects, and looking for a job after I finished my 2nd bachelor this summer.

 -->